-External study courses will be offered at various sites as demand dictates.
-These courses will be made available to the local community.
-The six courses that are a part of the Christian Ministry Certificate are intentionally developed for use within local reservation churches.
-Contact the Director of Extension Studies at the school to request a course be offered in your area.
-All regular credit courses offered through external studies may be applied to IBC certificate and degree programs.
+External study classes will be offered at various sites as demand dictates.
+These classes will be made available to the local community.
+The six classes that are a part of the Christian Ministry Certificate are intentionally developed for use within local reservation churches.
+Contact the Academic Dean at the school to request a class be offered in your area.
+All regular credit classes offered through external studies may be applied to IBC certificate and degree programs.